fhussonnois/kafkastreams-cep/README.md

     </tr>
     <tr>
         <td><pre lang="java">or(Matcher)</pre></td>
-        <td class="desc">Combines two simple patterns in a stage with a logical operator OR.</td>
         <td>
+        <p>Combines two simple patterns in a stage with a logical operator OR.</p>
 <pre lang="java">
 builder.where( (event) -> event.value().equals("A")).or((event) -> event.value().equals("B")))
 </pre>